 - Sensitive documents

 - Vulnerable websites

 - So much more …

 A Google Dork is a search that uses one or more of these advanced techniques to reveal something interesting.
 Something important to keep in mind, the web can be crawled by anyone.
 Google automatically indexes a website, and unless sensitive information is explicitly blocked from indexing (nofollow, robots.txt), all of the content can be searched via Dorks or advanced search operators.

 Shodan is a search engine for Internet-connected devices.
 Google lets you search for websites, Shodan lets you search for every device connected to the internet.
 You can find out more here on this page.

 Searching for Hikvision:

-At this moment I’m working on a (big) list of Shodan Dorks that I will put online soon.
-For now, you can find a small one here (In the Shodan Eye script):
+I’m working on a (big) list of Shodan Dorks that I will put online soon.
+You can find a small one here (In the Shodan Eye script):